Question: What is Maven?

 Answer:

-Build lifecycle is a list of named phases that can be used to give order to goal execution.
+Build lifecycle is a list of named phases that can be used to

 One of Maven's standard life cycles is the default lifecycle, which includes the following